tetsushijp/AEP-Hands-on-Labs/labs/fsi6/Foundations/Ingestion.md

       ![Demo](./images/ingestionhome.png)

-2. We will be ingesting an ad hoc CSV file.
+2. We will be ingesting a CSV file.
 Please select "Map CSV to XDM schema".

       ![Demo](./images/ingestcsvtoxdm.png)